-A big thanks to Henry, Rohit and Cam for sharing their unique household item wish lists from The Dowry.
+A big thanks to the guys for sharing their unique household item wish list from The Dowry.
 We hope this motivates you to include your groom in the wedding registry process and trust his instincts.
 After all, he picked you!!

 You can save any non-purchased wedding gifts your groom picked out and buy them for future birthdays and anniversaries.
 Such a great perk!